Reuthers Harley-Davidson on the historical traces of New Zealand:

 Today, the 6th of February the Waitangi Day is a national holiday and celebrated in New Zealand.
 The Treaty House situated on the Waitangi Ground near the New Zealand town of Paihia was made into a memorial site for the public.
 As one of the oldest preserved buildings in New Zealand it is an official cultural monument, and part of the Reuthers New Zealand Paradise Tour.

 Decades of Reuthers experience also makes this tour an unforgettable tour.
 While the Reuthers team takes care of the complete organization, participants can enjoy every minute to the fullest - and in addition you can learn about the culture of the Maori, visit world cities and unique natural wonders.

 Sweepstakes: With a little luck, the participants can win the Paradise Tour or another booked Motorcycle Dream Tour.
 Anyone who books till December 31st 2014, ends up as a participant in the lottery wheel.
 Per 100 registrations there will be one winner.

-The tour can also be found in the Reuthers tour program as a Bus Tour or a tour for passionate photographers.
+The tour can also be found in the Reuthers tour program as an Adventure Tour or a tour for passionate photographers.